 Mrs. Rodgers first joined the DHS faculty in 2005.
 She teaches A.P.
-U.S. and Comparative Government and Politics, International Relations, and Global Social Issues.
+U.S. and Comparative Government and Politics, Academic U.S. and Virginia Government, International Relations, and Global Social Issues.
 Prior to teaching at Dominion, Mrs. Rodgers spent two years teaching Government and History at a public high school in Washington D.C.
 She also worked at the Close Up Foundation, a non-profit organization that organizes study visits for high school students to Washington D.C. and is committed to empowering students to be active and informed citizens.
 Mrs. Rodgers received her Bachelor of Arts degree in Government from the University of Virginia and has completed graduate coursework in education at the University of Virginia's Falls Church campus.

 Mrs. Rodgers was a participant in the Loudoun Creates program in 2016-2017, integrating digital content creation into her classroom.
 View some of the excellent examples of her students' work on the Dominion Creates YouTube page

 Students are advised to consult Google Classroom for current course information.